Taking drugs while pregnant is very dangerous, especially when a person is taking narcotics. It can cause problems for both mother and child.

 Dangers of Taking Narcotics During Pregnancy

-When you are pregnant, no matter how far along you may be, it is important that you watch everything that goes into your body.
-The consumption of narcotics, regardless of which kind, is not safe for the mother or the unborn baby.
+When you are pregnant, no matter how far along you may be, you must watch everything that goes into your body.
+Using narcotics, regardless of which kind, is not safe for the mother or the unborn baby.

-Many studies over the years have shown that taking illegal drugs while pregnant can lead to low birth weight, premature birth, miscarriage, placental abruption, and even death (both fetal and maternal).
+Many studies over the years have shown that taking illegal drugs while pregnant can lead to low birth weight, premature birth, miscarriage, placental abruption, and even death (both the mother and baby).

 Every type of illegal drug has a different effect on the mother as well as her unborn child.
 Let’s take a close look at three of the most commonly abused narcotics and how they impact a pregnancy: